ZackWilde27/Z3dPy/README.md

 <br>

 My library does not come with a display, you'll need some other library, like Tkinter or PyGame.
-In my experience PyGame is faster, so I built my library around it, but it's certainly possible to use other things.
+In my experience PyGame is faster.

 # Example Program